Bruno Comparetti: Biography

 He began his career in 1999 at the Angers-Nantes Opéra in the role of Almaviva in Rossini's The Barber of Seville, a role that he will resume in 2000 at the Concertgebouw of Amsterdam.

 Some of the steps in his career include Ernesto in Don Pasquale at the Opéra national de Lyon under the direction of maestro Maurizio Benini as well as at the Freiburg Opera.
 He sang in productions of Verdi's Otello (dir.
-Ivan Fischer), Massenet's Werther with Béatrice Uria-Monzon (conducted by Willy Decker) at the Opéra national de Lyon, Le postillon de Lonjumeau at the Opéra de Dijon for the bi-centenary of the birth of Adolphe Adam.
+Ivan Fischer), Massenet's Werther with Béatrice Uria-Monzon (conducted by Willy Decker) at the Opéra national de Lyon, Le postillon de Lonjumeau at the Opéra de Dijon for the bicentenary of the birth of Adolphe Adam.
 The title roles in Auber's Haydée, and in Halévy's Charles VI dir.
 Miquel Ortega at the Théâtre Impérial de Compiègne.

 In parallel to his career as a lyrical singer, Bruno Comparetti is passionate about teaching singing in all musical styles.